info@new-lyf.com

 Ausbildung

-What is Meaning Ausbildung?
+What is the meaning of Ausbildung?

 Ausbildung is a unique dual education system that has played a vital role in the German economy's success.
 Combining classroom learning with on-the-job training, Ausbildung programs provide German youth with highly specialized skills matching labor market needs while facilitating the transition from school to work.
 With roots tracing back to the medieval apprenticeship model, the current Ausbildung system formalized in the Vocational Training Act of 1969 is credited with supplying German industry with a loyal and skilled workforce, contributing to low youth unemployment rates, and supporting the country's manufacturing strengths.